Turkey and the Holocaust

 Prior to joining the Allied Powers late in the war, Turkey was officially neutral in World War II.
 Despite its neutrality, Turkey maintained strong diplomatic relations with Nazi Germany during the period of the Holocaust.
 During the war, Turkey denaturalized 3,000 to 5,000 Jews living abroad; between 2,200 and 2,500 Turkish Jews were deported to extermination camps such as Auschwitz and Sobibor; and several hundred confined in Nazi concentration camps.
 When Nazi Germany encouraged neutral countries to repatriate their Jewish diaspora, Turkish diplomats received instructions to avoid repatriating Jews even if they could prove their Turkish nationality.
-Turkey was also the only neutral country to implement anti-Jewish laws during the war.
+Turkey was also the only neutral country in Europe to implement racist laws during the war.
 Between 1940 and 1944, around 13,000 Jews passed through Turkey from Europe to Mandatory Palestine.
 According to the research of historian Rıfat Bali, more Turkish Jews suffered as a result of discriminatory policies during the war than were saved by Turkey.
 Since the war, Turkey and parts of the Turkish Jewish community have promoted exaggerated claims of rescuing Jews, using this myth to promote Armenian genocide denial.